David Krejčí

 David Krejčí (/cs/, born 28 April 1986) is a Czech former professional ice hockey centre who played 16 seasons in the National Hockey League with the Boston Bruins.
 He was part of the Bruins' Stanley Cup win in 2011 and led the NHL in points during the 2011 and 2013 Stanley Cup playoffs.
-Internationally he has played for the Czech national team at several tournaments, including the 2010, 2014, and 2022 Winter Olympics and four World Championships.
+Internationally he played for the Czech national team at several tournaments, including the 2010, 2014, and 2022 Winter Olympics and four World Championships.

+Early life

+David Krejčí was born on April 28, 1986, in Šternberk, a small town in the Moravia region of what was then Czechoslovakia and is now the Czech Republic.
+He is the son of Zdeněk and Renata Krejčí, and has an older brother, Zdeněk jr. His father was also a hockey player and later became a coach.

 Playing career

+Krejčí started playing junior hockey with HC Olomouc U18 in the Czechia U18 league during the 2000–01 season, he scored 2 goals and 6 assists in 26 games.
+During the 2001–02 campaign, he was one of the leagues top scorers with 32 goals and 27 assists in 48 games.
+In 2002–03, he scored 46 points (16 goals and 30 assists) in 27 games while also debuting with Třinec's U20 squad, where he scored 9 points in 12 games.

-Krejčí was drafted by the Boston Bruins in the third round, 63rd overall, of the 2004 NHL Entry Draft.
+Krejčí was drafted by the Boston Bruins in the third round, 63rd overall, of the 2004 NHL entry draft.
 He was drafted out of Czech junior leagues, having played for HC Kladno.
 Following his selection, he moved to North America to play major junior hockey in the Quebec Major Junior Hockey League (QMJHL) for the Gatineau Olympiques for two seasons.
-In his two seasons with the Gatineau Olympiques, Krejčí played in 117 games recording 49 goals, recording 144 points.
+In his two seasons in Gatineau, Krejčí played in 117 games recording 49 goals 144 points.

 Professional

 Boston Bruins (2006–2021)

 Krejčí turned professional in 2006–07, playing for the Bruins' American Hockey League (AHL) affiliate, the Providence Bruins.
-He played in his first NHL game on 30 January 2007 in a 7–1 loss against the Buffalo Sabres but suffered a concussion from Buffalo's Adam Mair during his third shift.
+He played in his first NHL game on 30 January 2007 in a 7–1 loss against the Buffalo Sabres but suffered a concussion after being hit by Buffalo's Adam Mair during his third shift.
 He recorded just 2:07 minutes of ice time.
 Krejčí played increasingly with Boston the following season, appearing in 56 NHL games to go with 25 games for Providence.
 On 19 February 2008, Krejčí was involved in a shootout tie-breaker round in a Bruins road game against the Carolina Hurricanes and scored to help the Bruins take the shootout 2–1.
 Krejčí's shootout tally would not register as his first NHL goal, as shootout goals do not count towards a player's statistical totals.
 Krejčí scored his first official NHL goal one week later, on 26 February against Martin Gerber of the Ottawa Senators, the second Bruins' goal in a 4–0 home shutout.
 He finished his rookie NHL season with 6 goals and 27 points.